tayyab-ilyas/cybersecurity-blog-posts/COPY_ARTICLE_DETAILED_INSTRUCTIONS.md

 Now you have hopefully copied over all the required content and placed this within the `blank_article_layout_template.md` file we used above. **Remember**, make sure you have copied the template file, renamed it, and left the original template file in the repository for others to use.

-You now need to refer to the [CONTRIBUTING.md](./CONTRIBUTING.md "Contributing to Copy a Cybersecurity Blog Article - ProfCyberNaught - GitHub Backup Repository") file and continue with the following step: `UPDATE TODO.md FILE`.
+You now need to refer to the [CONTRIBUTING.md](./CONTRIBUTING.md "Contributing to Copy a Cybersecurity Blog Article - ProfCyberNaught - GitHub Backup Repository") file and continue with the following step: `USING THE BLANK ARTICLE TEMPLATE FILE - STEP 3`.
 <br />
 <p align="right">(<a href="#readme-contents">back to contents</a>) (<a href="../../">back to main page</a>)</p>
 <br />